Natural Biofilm Disruption

 Other Great Natural Options or Additions

-While the previous options are great, that doesn’t mean that they are necessarily going to be perfect for your situation or even all that you need.
-Some conditions require specific options, slower rates of eradication or even more fire-power.
-The following may not be as effective as the previously listed options by themselves but due to their effectiveness in certain situations, they are definitely worthy of mention.
+While the previous options are great, that doesn’t mean that they will necessarily be perfect for your situation or even all that you need.
+Some conditions require specific options, slower eradication rates, or even more firepower.
+The following may not be as effective as the previously listed options by themselves, but they are worthy of mention due to their effectiveness in certain situations.
 More research may be needed on your part.

-With that being said, we should turn some old favorites.
+With that being said, we should turn to some old favorites.

 - Monolaurin: Created from coconut oil, this powerful supplement may help inhibit the development of biofilms in some species.
-Note that this likely means that the potential benefits are bacterial strain specific and it may not work well for all conditions.
+Note that this likely means that the potential benefits are bacterial strain-specific, and it may not work well for all conditions.
 However, it may provide an added kick with the previously listed recommendations if you are looking for a boost.
-If not, it could simply be something to try if you’ve tried everything else or if you are eager to explore it’s other antibacterial or immune boosting benefits.
-Lauric acid, Lauricidin and related products might also work.
+If not, it could be something to try if you’ve tried everything else or if you are eager to explore its other antibacterial or immune-boosting benefits.
+Lauric acid, Lauricidin, and related products might also work.